alicevillar/semp_pytest/README.md

-### :paperclip: TASK 1:
+### :paperclip: CODIO TASKS:

-  * Question A: Run the tests using the command: $ pytest -q test_wallet.py You should see the following output: pass
+  * Task 1: Run the tests using the command: $ pytest -q test_wallet.py You should see the following output: pass

-### :paperclip: TASK 2:

-* Amend the code so that the tests fail.
+  * Task 2: Amend the code so that the tests fail.

 ## My results: